top of page

 MY MISSION

-I hope that sharing my own real-life experiences and ponderings while navigating life on a spiritual path will inspire, challenge, encourage and comfort you.
+I hope that sharing my own real-life experiences and ponderings while navigating life with Jesus will inspire, challenge, encourage and comfort you.
 And sometimes make you laugh out loud, weep in recognition, or bristle gently with newfound awareness.

-I also hope you’ll glimpse a fresh perspective on faith that is real, eminently practical and doesn't make you run for the hills.
+I also hope you’ll glimpse a fresh perspective on faith that is real, eminently practical and doesn't make you run for the hills--but does make you run toward Jesus.

 Life this side of heaven is just too hard to go it alone.